[Oga Peninsula, Akita Prefecture] Full of Viewpoints. Oga Peninsula, a Magnificent Park Created by the Earth

 The Oga Peninsula was inhabited during the Jomon period

-The oldest ruins on the Oga Peninsula are the Ohatadai ruins , estimated to date back to the middle of the Jomon period, between 4,500 and 6,000 years ago.
-The Ohatadai ruins are located on the grounds of an oil refinery, near the southern base of the Oga Peninsula.
-As such, the ruins themselves are not open to the public, but excavated artifacts such as Jomon pottery and stone tools can be viewed upon request at the Oga City Historical Materials Repository (formerly Wakimoto Second Elementary School)
+The oldest archaeological site on the Oga Peninsula isthe Ohatadai site,which is estimated to date back to the middle Jomon period, between 4,500 and 6,000 years ago.
+The Ohatadai site is located near the southern base of the Oga Peninsula, within the grounds of an oil refinery.
+Therefore, the site itself is not open to the public, but excavated artifacts such as Jomon pottery and stone toolsthe Oga City Historical Materials Repository (formerly Wakimoto Second Elementary School)upon request.

 <Artifacts Excavated from the Ohatadai Ruins> INFORMATON